Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-The minimum therapy for low-grade malignancies of the superficial portion of the parotid gland is a superficial parotidectomy.
+The minimum therapy for patients with low-grade malignancies of the superficial portion of the parotid gland is a superficial parotidectomy.
 For all other lesions, a total parotidectomy is often indicated.
 The facial nerve or its branches should be resected if involved by tumor; repair can be done simultaneously.
-Growing evidence suggests that postoperative radiation therapy augments surgical resection, particularly for the high-grade neoplasms, when margins are close or involved, when tumors are large, or when histologic evidence of lymph node metastases is present.[
+Growing evidence suggests that postoperative radiation therapy augments surgical resection, particularly for the high-grade neoplasms, when margins are close or involved, when tumors are large, or when histological evidence of lymph node metastases is present.[

 References: